sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kernel-headers</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Header files for the Linux kernel for use by glibc
+Short desc    : Header files for the Linux kernel for use by glibc
 URL          : http://www.kernel.org/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : Kernel-headers includes the C header files that specify the interface
+Descript     : Kernel-headers includes the C header files that specify the interface
              : between the Linux kernel and userspace libraries and programs.
 The
              : header files define structures and constants that are needed for
              : building most standard programs and are also needed for rebuilding the